action #14818: [EPIC] Interactive mode is an usability disaster

 So the variable value I'd like to change must be passed from the command server to autotest.
 I still couldn't figure out how to do it.
 The autotest process seems only to be able to send commands, but can not receive.
 Since it runs test code most of the time, it is not possible to handle any async events here.
 So I tried to make it simply reload the variables before starting a test but haven't had any success either (maybe my code is just wrong).

-#6 Updated by coolo almost 2 years ago
+#6 Updated by coolo about 2 years ago

 No, you can't rely on autotest. autotest is blocking - it's basically driving the execution, everything else is just reacting to it.